PhD in Biology

 MS for PhD Students (Two Options)

-Option one: A PhD student who has advanced to candidacy (as demonstrated by passing the PhD qualifying exam) and has completed 32 credits of graduate-level coursework (not including research) may apply to the graduate school for a Master of Science (MS) degree in Biology.
+Option one: A PhD student who has advanced to candidacy (as demonstrated by passing the PhD qualifying exam) and has completed 32 units of graduate-level coursework (not including research) may apply to the graduate school for a Master of Science (MS) degree in Biology.
 This must be approved by the Director of Graduate Studies within the Biology Department.
 The student’s major professor will receive notification of this application process.